Monday, October 7, 2024

 What motivates students to use exercise as a way to deal with stress?

-In a recent US study published in The Journal of the American Osteopathic Association, scientists wanted to know what factors motivated medical students to use exercise as a means of dealing with stress and burnout.
+In a US study published in The Journal of the American Osteopathic Association, scientists wanted to know what factors motivated medical students to use exercise as a means of dealing with stress and burnout.

 The researchers surveyed 135 first-year medical students.